 The fall is one of my favorite times to visit Paris.
 The weather can be warm and beautiful in October before transitioning to colder weather in late October and early November.
 I have had some fantastic weather weeks in the fall.
 You will still need to pack layers, and I highly recommend waterproof boots.
 Blondo is my favorite brand for comfortable waterproof boots.
 Blondo boots will have more styles in the fall.
 I anticipate they will restock a boot similar to this photo.
 For me, this was THE BEST selling item of 2022 for a good reason.

-A hat, gloves, and scarf, along with a nice wool coat, are essential to keeping warm in the winter.
+A hat, gloves, scarf, and a nice wool coat, are essential to keeping warm in the winter.
 Sézane has some great coats.
 This one below has been a part of my wardrobe for three years and still going strong.
 It’s a classic staple.
 Investing in a high-quality coat that will keep you warm is an excellent idea if you have the budget.

 Winter in Paris is filled with colder days, and thick sweaters are essential.
 I like to pack at least one thick sweater for café days when it is too cold or rainy to do anything but people-watching.
 Cafés on some main streets like Saint Germain des Près are great places to wait out rain while staying dry.
 It may not be the most beautiful weather, but I think Paris in the winter is one of the best times to see the city as more of a local without tourists.
 You will get the authentic feel of the city and see how the French people live.